If you are giving birth soon then you’ve probably already thought about what your baby is going to wear home from hospital.

 Robes offer you a little more privacy when you need it, and they can add some extra style (and confidence) when you’re greeting visitors or moving around the ward.

-As a tip you might want to choose a dark color – that way if you have any leakages they won’t show up or stain your robe.
+As a tip that I learnt the hard way, you might want to choose a dark color – that way if you have any leakages they won’t show up or stain your robe.

 9. Socks, Slippers & Sandals